 Description of asset Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Market quoted investments Level 1 Published bid market price ruling on the final day of the accounting period Not required Not required Pooled investments - fixed income and equity unit trusts Level 2 Closing bid price where bid and offer prices are published.
 Closing single price where single price is published.
 Net Asset Value (NAV) - based pricing set on a forward pricing basis Not required Other unquoted and private funds (including indirect property, infrastructure, private debt, and private equity).
 Level 3 These investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines 2018 special rules 2020 and US GAAP.
-Earnings before interest, taxes, depreciation, and amortization (EBITDA) multiple; Revenue multiple; Discount for lack of marketability; Control premium Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts.
+All underlying property valuations are carried out by Earnings before interest, taxes, depreciation, and amortization (EBITDA) multiple; Revenue multiple; Discount for lack of marketability; Control premium Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts. independent valuation providers on a "Fair Value" basis as defined in the RICS Appraisal and Valuation Manual (Red Book).
 Shares in Border to Coast Pensions Partnership At cost N/A N/A